-Tina Olivia, headteacher at St John Evangelist Catholic Primary School, in the heart of Islington, knows that effective parental engagement is an important part of school life.
+Tina Oliva, headteacher at St John Evangelist Catholic Primary School, in the heart of Islington, knows that effective parental engagement is an important part of school life.
 Tina wanted to bring a new level of efficiency to the school’s parental communication while making the parents feel a part of their child’s development.

 Achieving 100 per cent parental engagement was the target.
 Tina shares the school’s story, and offers advice to other schools based on their journey.